phrase/ngx-translate-phraseapp/README.md

 ```

 #### Using the old version of the ICE
+Starting from version `1.1.0` new version of ICE is supported and used by default.

 To use the old version of ICE, use option `useOldICE: true` in your PHRASEAPP_CONFIG or integration options
 ```js
 let config = {